amusecode/amuse/README.md

 Python
 ======

-AMUSE needs Python 2, version >2.7, or Python3 version >=3.5 installed
+AMUSE needs Python 2, version >2.7, or Python 3 version >=3.5 installed
 preferably with pip and virtualenv.
 It may be necessary to update pip to a recent version.
+We recommend Python 3, and Python 2 will no longer be supported in future AMUSE versions.

 Installing Prerequisites
 ========================